 There’s actually a lot to like about Funny Games looking at it from a critical standpoint.
 From the opening title, the film effuses two tones effectively, a scenic car trip underscored by classical music, inexplicably interrupted by a thrashing metal screech.
 This will go on to be the film’s main theme.
 Funny Games, in typical Haneke fashion, approaches its themes unexpectedly, this time it’s embodied by two characters, the film’s designated villains.
 It’s an intriguing, non-literal approach to a relatively common horror film trope.
 However, there’s an inherent ugliness to the film.
 I’m not referring to the film’s violence or cynicism, but rather by Haneke himself.
 His mocking, defeatist attitude toward popular entertainment comes across as more than just a little alienating.

 It’s difficult to resonate with a film who has a built in contempt for its audience and the medium in general.
 Funny Games wasn’t entirely an unnecessary venture, there are definitely real problems to be addressed in the field of mainstream cinema.
-Often films are made to coddle its viewers, to stray from the truth, to feed into a formula we have become accustomed to.
-Funny Games sets out to interrogate such a mentality, and it has every right to be.
-But it presents a questionable alternative, Funny Games for all of its quirks and sneers as a self-aware “art” film is essentially what we a spatter film, with a stronger attitude.
-Maybe “torture porn” is a better way to describe it, a horror subgenre that came into prominence after the sleeper hit known as Saw, emphasizing (or exploiting) the emotional and physical agony of its characters through various means of bodily and psychological torture.
+Often films are made to coddle its viewers, to stray from the truth, to feed into a virile formula we’ve become desensitized to.
+Funny Games sets out to interrogate that mentality, and it has every right to be cynical.
+But, in favor of his usual flair for innovation, Haneke presents a questionable alternative.
+Funny Games, for all of its quirks and sneers as a self-aware “art” film, essentially resigns itself to generic spatter horror.
+“Torture porn” may be the better description, a horror subgenre that came into prominence after the sleeper hit known as Saw, which emphasized (and exploited) both the emotional and physical agony of its characters to manipulate audience reaction.